Skip to main content

 3. Send your invoice today - not tomorrow

 Remember to send your invoice to the customer as soon as possible.
-You wouldn't think it, but many businesses wait too long to send an invoice for the work done.
-This gives the customer a long credit line and reduces your cash flow.
+You wouldn't think it, but many companies wait far too long to send an invoice for the work performed.
+This gives the customer a long credit and reduces your cash flow.
 It's basically a signal you need to send to the customer.
 If the invoice is sent quickly, you should expect it to be paid quickly and at least before the due date.
-If the invoice is sent several weeks after the work has been done, in some cases the customer will feel that it is OK to wait a little.
+If the invoice is sent several weeks after the work has been completed, you may feel that it's OK to wait a bit.

 The same rule applies to debt collection.
-The longer you wait to send the unpaid invoice for collection, the harder it is to recover the money.
+The longer you wait to send the unpaid invoice for collection, the harder it is to get the money back.

 4. Establish a strict reminder policy and clear conditions